AlphaKretin/bastion-bot/README.md

 # Bastion

-Currently undergoing rework, documentation is WIP.
+__Currently undergoing rework, documentation is WIP.__

+**Bastion** is a [Discord](http://discordapp.com/) bot for displaying information about the *Yu-Gi-Oh!
+Trading Card Game*.
+It's written in Node.js using the [Eris](https://abal.moe/Eris/) Discord API library, and relies on my [ygo-data](https://github.com/AlphaKretin/ygo-data) module for parsing YGOPro databases.

 ## Quick Links